 Liz Foster is a visual artist, specialising in painting and mixed-media.
-She trained at the Glasgow School of Art (Drawing and Painting), and the University of Hull (Painting) and is known for her colour-led work with a playful use of imagery and media.
+She studied painting at the Glasgow School of Art and at the University of Hull and is known for her colour-led and painterly work.
+Liz was born in Leeds and is currently based in the city of York.

 Working across media, Liz has developed ideas through textiles, graphics and fine-art often blurring the lines between the genres.
 Her grounding in the academic skills of drawing and painting allow her to play between techniques and methods, avoiding repetition and predictability in her work.